Hit enter to search or ESC to close

 1. Objective of Scheme

 The objective of this scheme is to provide investment aid in the form of discounted loans and credit facilities to SMEs involved in the agricultural sector.
-Funding for the scheme will be provided by the Strategic Banking Corporation of Ireland (“SBCI”) through third party banks and credit institutions (“on-lenders”).
+Funding for the Scheme will be provided by the Strategic Banking Corporation of Ireland (“SBCI”) through third party banks and credit institutions (“on-lenders”)1.
+The SBCI is a company that is wholly owned by the Minister for Finance of Ireland.
+SBCI funding under this Scheme meets the criteria laid down in Article 107(1) of the Treaty; SBCI is competent to provide aid in accordance with Commission Regulation (EU) No.2022/2472.

 2. Legal Basis and Rules

-The operation of this scheme is subject to the provisions of Commission Regulation (EU) No 702/2014 of 25 June 20141 and in particular Chapter III, Section 1 (Articles 14 and 17) (the “Regulation”) and the enabling legislation of the Strategic Banking Corporation of Ireland (“SBCI”) the Strategic Corporation of Ireland Act 2014, as may be amended from time to time).
-Unless otherwise stated, terms defined in the Regulation shall have the same meaning in this scheme.
+The operation of this scheme is subject to the provisions of Commission Regulation (EU) No 2022/2472 of 14 December 20222 and in particular Chapter III, Section 1 (Articles 14 and 17) (the “Regulation”) and the enabling legislation of the Strategic Banking Corporation of Ireland (“SBCI”) the Strategic Corporation of Ireland Act 2014, as may be amended from time to time).
+Unless otherwise stated, terms defined in the Regulation shall have the same meaning in this Scheme.

 3. Budget